collective/collective.chimpfeed/README.rst

 Overview
 ========

-This package makes it easy to designate content into one or more named feeds, suitable for creating automated newsletter content.
+This package makes it easy to create newsletter content feeds or campaigns from Plone based on content interest group tagging.

-It extends the base content schema for any Archetypes-based content which lets editors easily manage which feeds (if any) that a given item should be listed under.
+Simply define interest groups in your `MailChimp
+<http://www.mailchimp.com>`_ list, configure Plone with your API key
+and start tagging content.

-Designed for the `MailChimp <http://www.mailchimp.com>`_ internet service, the package also includes a subscription portlet that optionally lists a subset of interest groups.
+The package also includes a subscription portlet that presents a selection of interest groups, as well as a moderation portlet and a portlet that lets an editor create, send or schedule a new campaign.

 Compatibility
 -------------

-Plone 3 and 4 (all versions).
+- Plone 3 and 4 (all versions);
+- Archetypes or Dexterity.

 Getting started